vsoch/vsoch.github.io/_posts/2009/2009-4-26-100-things-some-which-you-might-know-about-me.md

 65. WHAT DO YOU LOOK FOR IN A GUY/GIRL?
  humility, a sense of humor, quiet intellect, a little spurt of passion pertaining to something, dark features

+    Update from 2023: this is largely still true, but dark features not needed.

 66. WHAT ARE YOUR NICKNAMES?
  V, Nessa